TanisF/learning-journal/learning-code-editors.md

 Themes: Allows editor to change color of background as well as possible text colors.
 Increases eye relief.

 Extensions: Additional plugins that allow you to add functionality to your editor.

+**Basic TERMINAL Usage**

+Terminal: A text based interface to your computer system.